zheksoon/snapdrag/README.md

 });
 ```

-The arguments are the same as in `onDragIn`.
+Arguments are the same as in `onDragIn`.

 #### `onDragMove`

 Called when a draggable item moves within the droppable area.
-It's called on every mouse move during the drag interaction, so avoid putting expensive logic here.
+It’s called on every mouse move during the drag interaction, so avoid putting expensive logic here.

 ```tsx
 const { droppable } = useDroppable({